 When viewing this topic in a different language, you may notice some differences in the way the content is structured, but it still reflects the latest evidence-based guidance.

-The World Health Organization (WHO) declared the current mpox outbreak in Africa a public health emergency of international concern (PHEIC) in August 2024, and this has since been reaffirmed multiple times.
+The World Health Organization (WHO) declared that the mpox public health emergency of international concern (PHEIC) was over on 5 September 2025.[13]
+The PHEIC was first declared in August 2024 due to various mpox outbreaks in Africa.

-In the past 12 months, approximately 41,000 laboratory-confirmed cases of mpox have been reported in Africa, including 167 deaths (as of 3 August 2025).
+In the past 12 months, approximately 43,800 laboratory-confirmed cases of mpox have been reported in Africa, including 186 deaths (as of 28 September 2025).
 The three countries with the majority of cases were the DRC, Uganda, and Sierra Leone.[13]
+The spread in Africa was due to two distinct outbreaks:

-• A clade Ia outbreak primarily in mpox-endemic areas mainly affecting children.
+• A clade Ia outbreak primarily in mpox-endemic areas and mainly affecting children.

-• A clade Ib outbreak in the eastern part of the country that has been rapidly spreading and reaching neighboring countries that have not previously reported mpox cases.
-The outbreak is affecting both children and adults, and is spreading rapidly among adults through close contact including sexual contact identified within networks of sex workers and their clients.
+• A clade Ib outbreak in the eastern part of the country that spread rapidly and reached neighboring countries that had not previously reported cases.

-The WHO has assessed the overall global public health risk to be moderate.
-The risk is high for clade Ib mpox, and moderate for all other clades (as of June 2025).[25]
-The wider risk to the general population in the UK and US is low.
+The WHO has assessed the overall global public health risk to be moderate for clade Ib and clade IIa mpox, and low for clade Ia and IIb mpox.[13]

-This is the second time the WHO has declared an mpox outbreak to be a PHEIC, with the first one declared in July 2022 due to a global outbreak in countries that had not previously experienced cases.
-This outbreak was due to the clade IIb variant.
+This was the second time that the WHO declared an mpox outbreak to constitute a PHEIC, with the first one declared in July 2022 due to a global outbreak of clade IIb mpox in countries that had not previously experienced cases.
 The emergency was declared over in May 2023 as the number of cases had decreased significantly since their peak in August 2022.
 However, clade II mpox is still circulating globally with outbreaks in many countries.

 Ver epidemiología